This policy applies to all employees.

 Reporting of Injury

-If an employee's injury requires medical treatment, the employee should contact the case manager at Key Insurance and Benefits Services at (585) 770-1600/v to arrange medical care.
-In the event of a serious or life threatening injury, the employee or supervisor should contact RIT Public Safety at (585) 475-3333 or 911 immediately to arrange for an ambulance to transport the employee to the nearest emergency room.
+If an employee's injury requires medical treatment, the employee should contact the case manager at Future Comp/USI at 585-736-5898/V and choose option 1 to arrange medical care.
+In the event of a serious or life-threatening injury, the employee or supervisor should contact RIT Public Safety at 585-475-3333 or 911 immediately to arrange for an ambulance to transport the employee to the nearest emergency room.
 It is important that all non- emergency medical care be handled through the Preferred Provider Organization; unauthorized medical care will not be covered by RIT's Workers' Compensation program.

 Pay for Lost Time